-The TPM encrypts the VMK using the SRK_Pub key (RSA 2048 bit) and the encryption is “sealed” to the platform measurement values (PCR 7, 11) at the time of the operation.
+The TPM encrypts the VMK using the SRK_Pub key (RSA 2048 bit),, and the encryption is “ealed” “to the platform measurement values (PCR 7, 11) at the time of the operation.

-Actually Bitlocker can use PCR banks 0, 2, 4, 7 and 11 for validation on an UEFI system with compatible TPM, however in reality, by default it only uses the PCR 7 and 11.
+Bitlocker can use PCR banks 0, 2, 4, 7, and 11 to validate a UEFI system with compatible TPM.
+However, in reality, by default, it only uses the PCR 7 and 11.

-This is to prevent Bitlocker from entering the Recovery mode post a Firmware update or in case you need to dual Boot your system.
-With Secure Boot enabled (PCR 7), Secure Boot can verify and guarantee the integrity of the components being measured for PCR 0, 2 and 4, as such it is not required to explicitly define them to be used for Bitlocker validation.
+This is to prevent Bitlocker from entering the Recovery mode post a Firmware update, or in case you need to dual boot your system. with Secure Boot enabled (PCR 7), Secure Boot can verify and guarantee the integrity of the components being measured for PCR 0, 2, and 4, as such it is not required to define them to be used for Bitlocker validation explicitly.

-In cases, where device is not having a TPM or an incompatible TPM where PCR 7 binding is not possible, Bitlocker cannot use the Secure Boot for integrity validation and in such scenario you can explicitly define the PCR banks to be used for validation via GPO settings
+In cases where the device is not having a TPM or an incompatible TPM where PCR 7 binding is not possible, Bitlocker cannot use the Secure Boot for integrity validation.
+In such a scenario, you can explicitly define the PCR banks for confirmation via GPO settings.

-This feature is not available natively in Intune as well as via Bitlocker CSP
+This feature is not available natively in Intune and via Bitlocker CSP.

-However, both the VMK (encrypted with TPM SRK + PCR measurement values) and FVEK (encrypted with VMK) are stored on the Bitlocker protected volume itself (yes, the keys to unlock the volume remains in the protected volume itself).
+However, both the VMK (encrypted with TPM SRK + PCR measurement values) and FVEK (encrypted with VMK) are stored on the Bitlocker protected volume itself (yes, the keys to unlock the book remain in the covered book itself).

-Doesn’t it sounds like you have locked the door of your apartment and then remember that the keys to unlock are inside?
+Doesn’t it sound like you have locked your apartment door and then remembered that the keys to unlock it are inside?

-Long story short, when a volume is encrypted by Bitlocker, not all the disk sectors that makes up that volume gets encrypted.
-Some are left unencrypted to contain
+When Bitlocker encrypts a volume, the disk sectors that make up that volume get encrypted. some are left unencrypted to contain

-- the Volume Header which contains the necessary info related to the volume partiton for the OS to access it (volume label, filesystem signature, etc.)
+- the Volume Header containing the necessary info related to the volume partition for the OS to access it (volume label, filesystem signature, etc.)

 For a Bitlocker protected volume, the FVE Metadata Block Header replaces the standard NTFS partition header and contains all the Bitlocker related necessary information like

-- signature “-FVE-FS-“ at beginning (0 offset) to identify the volume as Bitlocker encrypted
+- signature “FVE-FS-” t the beginning (0 offsets) to identify the volume as Bitlocker encrypted

-It is the FVE metadata block which actually holds the encrypted keys – the FVEK protected by VMK and multiple copies of the protected VMK.
+The FVE metadata block holds the encrypted keys – the FVEK protected by VMK and multiple copies of the protected VMK.

 Why multiple copies of VMK?

 The number of copies of VMK depends on the number of protectors.
-More the protectors, more the copies of VMK as each copy is protected using the individual protector.
+Regarding the protectors, more copies of VMK as each document is protected using the individual protector.

-For redundancy, there are 3 FVE metadata blocks found across a Bitlocker encrypted volume protected by two types of integrity mechanisms
+There are 3 FVE metadata blocks found across a Bitlocker encrypted volume protected by two types of integrity mechanisms for redundancy.

 - A CRC-32 checksum at the end of the metadata block guards against media corruption